-The more you know about who subscribes to your list and buys your art, the easier it is to create marketing messages that will entertain, inform, and educate your followers.
-Those attributes and a strong subject line to encourage readers to open and read your email, which is necessary before you convince them to respond and act on your call to action.
+The more you know who subscribes to your list and buys your art, the easier it is to create marketing messages that will entertain, inform, and educate your followers.
+Those attributes and a strong subject line encourage readers to open and read your email, which is necessary before you convince them to respond and act on your call to action.

 Excluding alien kidnapping, don’t include a lengthy explanation.

-Keep your message brief and concise, even if it’s been a long time since you last emailed your subscribers.
+Keep your message brief and concise, even if it’s been long since you last emailed your subscribers.
 Unless aliens have abducted you, I promise readers don’t want or need to know about your inability to send.
 Instead, acknowledge the communication gap—without giving details on how long—and apologize for any inconvenience it might have caused.

 What should my re-engagement say in the body of the email?